 Pre-2011, a keyword in your domain did tend to increase your SEO rankings.

-However, there is still a clear benefit to choosing a keyword domain if you can secure one.
+There’s still a clear benefit to choosing a keyword domain if you can secure one.

 If your domain name has a word in the title that people are often searching for, it can help make your content stand out.
+For example, if you’re a makeup tutorial blogger, having the word makeup in your beauty blog name could be super helpful to show readers what your content is all about.

 Readers may think your website is more relevant to their search—and choose to click on your article over another blog name that’s seemingly unrelated to their query.